qatoolkit/web/index.md

 We plan to release more libraries, scripts and guides so stay put and come back in coming months.

 **Enjoy! :)**

+#### Do you need help?
+If you need help with setting up QA Tool Kit within your organization, or you need other of my services contact me through [LinkedIn](https://www.linkedin.com/in/mihajakovac/).
+I don't bite! :)

+I'll setup other communication channels in the future.

 #### Legal